The future of UK broadcaster Sky is on the line as Fox and Comcast firm up bids

 Sky is an attractive asset to US media companies that are looking to expand their operations to Europe and to compete with upstarts like Netflix and Amazon.
 It's a leader in pay-TV service in the UK and regional markets including Germany and Italy.
 It also sells broadband and mobile phone services.

 Disney, which made a bid last December to take over 21st Century Fox, including the latter's 39% stake in Sky, also sees the British broadcaster's appeal.
-CEO Bob Iger called Sky a "real crown jewel" in a Bloomberg TV interview last year.
+CEO Bob Iger, in a Bloomberg TV interview last year, called Sky a "real crown jewel."

 Related: What Comcast, Disney and Fox all see in Sky